tobami/littlechef/README.md

 ### Local Setup

-`cook new_kitchen` will create inside the current directory a few files and directories for LittleChef to be able to cook: `auth.cfg`, `roles/`, `data_bags/`, `nodes/`, `cookbooks/` and `site-cookbooks/`.
+`fix new_kitchen` will create inside the current directory a few files and directories for LittleChef to be able to cook: `auth.cfg`, `roles/`, `data_bags/`, `nodes/`, `cookbooks/` and `site-cookbooks/`.
 You can create and have as many kitchens as you like on your computer.

 ### Authentication